ctmatthews/sglobbylink-discord.py/README.md

 # Commands

-- `!steamid`: tells the bot your Steam ID, by entering your full Steam lobby URL or just the last part, e.g. `!steamid http://steamcommunity.com/id/robinwalker` or `!steamid robinwalker`
+- `!steamid`: tells the bot your Steam ID, by entering your full Steam lobby URL or just the last part, e.g. `!steamid http://steamcommunity.com/id/robinwalker` or `!steamid robinwalker`.
 - `!lobby`: makes the bot post your lobby link, so they can click it and join your game.
+NOTE: The bot can't get your lobby ID if your Steam profile is set to private, or if you are set to Appear Offline on your Steam friends.

-# Troubleshooting
+# Installation

-- The bot can't get your lobby ID if your Steam profile is set to private, or if you are set to Appear Offline on your Steam friends.
+- Do whatever you have to do to install a bot using [discord.py](https://github.com/Rapptz/discord.py), and download main.py to wherever you're going to run your bot.
+Rename it to something else if you want, or even integrate it into your existing Discord bot if you're feeling ambitious.
-- You need to have a Discord bot token and Steam API key to run this bot.
-Enter them in the appropriate places at the top of main.py.
+- Get a Discord bot token and Steam API key, and enter them in the appropriate places near the top of main.py.
 If you don't have them, you can get them from https://discordapp.com/developers/applications/me and https://steamcommunity.com/dev/apikey .